The Church of St Alban the Martyr

 Originally, William Butterfield, the architect of Keble College Oxford, was approached to design the permanent church but his designs would have cost the church three times the budgeted amount for the project and he was not prepared to build the church in stages as funds were available.

-Pearson designed a tower for the southwest side of the church but only 25 feet of the height was completed.
-In 1938, a member of the congregation insisted on finishing the tower at his own expense and commissioned a new design through E. F. Reynolds, a local architect.
-The tower was completed in the original materials of red brick with Bath stone dressings opinions remain divided on how well the tower integrates with the rest of the building.
+In 1938, a member of the congregation insisted on finishing the tower at his own expense and commissioned a new radically different saddle back design from E. F. Reynolds, a local architect.
+Although completed in the original materials of red brick with Bath stone dressings opinions remain divided on how well the tower integrates with the rest of the building.

 The Reynolds Tower looking west down Conybere Street